 Many travelers know Bowling Green as a land of caves and Corvettes.
-But Bowling Green is also a cosmopolitan college town with a flourishing cultural scene, plenty of dining, one of the state’s most innovative distilleries and diverse attractions to keep the whole family happy.
+But Bowling Green is also a cosmopolitan college town with a flourishing cultural scene, plenty of dining, one of the state’s most innovative distilleries and diverse attractions to keep the whole family happy on vacation.

-Better still, all those amenities are found nestled in the confines of a pleasantly scaled city where getting from place to place is a piece of cake – and the year-round beauty of South-Central Kentucky is never more than a few minutes away.
+Better still, all those Bowling Green attractions and amenities are found nestled in the confines of a pleasantly scaled city in Warren County where getting from place to place is a piece of cake – and the year-round beauty of South-Central Kentucky is never more than a few minutes away.

 But first, about those caves and Corvettes!

 Bowling Green is the perfect base for a visit to nearby Mammoth Cave National Park, home to the world’s longest, most accessible and best curated cave system in the world – all just a half-hour away!
 And for amateur cavers who want to bundle underground wonders in a convenient package, the area around Bowling Green is flat-out amazing.